HiDannyZ/CRUD-Device-Driver/README.md

-# File systems Project for CMPSC 311
+# Class: CMPSC 311

-Introduction to C and Systems Programming with Memory allocation and Network Programming.
+**What the project mainly consists of**: Introduction to C and Systems Programming with Memory allocation and Network Programming.

 ## Background